Roland-Feng/task_space_NHB/README.md

 The data processing and rebuilding is very time-consuming.
 It will take several days to finish running all the code.

 There are some parts involving api-keys and random functions.
 I comment them right now since they may generate different outputs.
 I will update them in the future.

+# Environment Requirement

+The package required for Python is in the "environment.yaml".

+The required R packages are bipartite (version 2.21), fixest (version 0.12.1), stargazer (version 5.2.3), dplyr (version 1.0.10), mefa4 (version 0.3-9), data.table (version 1.17.8).

+Dependent on the Interset quality, it usually takes around one day to install all the packages.

+# Hardware Requirement

+A GPU is required to run all the code.

+## License

+This project is released under the [Creative Commons Attribution 4.0 International License](LICENSE).